 -------- ------- ------- ------- ------- ------- -------

 bigsci 1455 3072 0 307423 500000 20

 In the above example, the project directory "bigsci" has used about 1.5 TB of its 3 TB block quota, and about 307000 inodes out of its 500000 inode quota.

-However, there are cases where a repository name is not suitable for a project directory.
+Occasionally there are cases where an additional project directory may be required.
 For example, some large projects might want a project directory to be accessible by members of multiple repositories.
 Also, some long-term projects outlive the specific repositories that constitute them.
-In these cases, a project directory administrator may request the creation of a new project name.
+In these cases, a project directory administrator may request the creation of a "designer" project name.
 This will result in the creation of a new Unix file group consisting soley of the project directory administrator, followed by the creation of the project directory itself.
 The project directory administrator must then use NIM to add users to the newly-created file group (this is a very simple operation).
 Only these users will be able to access the project directory.
 To request a designer project directory, please use the Project Directory Request Form.